survivejs/webpack-book/manuscript/techniques/04_testing.md

 Given running tests after the change can get boring after a while, Karma provides a watch mode.

-W> PhantomJS does not support ES2015 features yet so you have to preprocess the code for tests using them.
+W> PhantomJS does not support ES2015 features yet, so you have to preprocess the code for tests using them.
 ES2015 support is planned for PhantomJS 2.5.

 ### Watch Mode with Karma